 '''

-baseplate.crypto.constant_time_compare()
+baseplate.crypto.constant_time_compare() Return 'a == b'.

-compare_digest(a, b) -> bool

 '''

-Return 'a == b'.
-This function uses an approach designed to prevent timing analysis, making it appropriate for cryptography. a and b must both be of the same type: either str (ASCII only), or any type that supports the buffer protocol (e.g. bytes).
+This function uses an approach designed to prevent timing analysis, making it appropriate for cryptography.

+a and b must both be of the same type: either str (ASCII only), or any bytes-like object.